Projects

 GCCF Team Nepal has cleaned two tourist sites ; Daha Taal(Daha lake) and Chameti Gufa(Chameri caves).

-The problems of today in nepal such as drought and flooding, will only be magnified by climate change.
+The problems of today, such as drought, forest fires, and flooding, will only be magnified by climate change.
 In Nepal, changes in monsoon patterns will greatly exacerbate the situation of unacceptable presence of poverty and inequalities of opportunities in the country.
 While many Nepalese people are coping autonomously to current stresses, the state must design and implement effective strategies to adapt to climate change impact to achieve economic and social progress.
-Adapting to long and short term climate-related problems need creative engagement among government, market actors and the civic movement
+Adapting to long and short term climate-related problems need creative engagement among government, market actors and the civic movement.

 GCCF France